minkyu-choi04/system-design-primer/solutions/system_design/web_crawler/README.md

     * Average stored size per web page: 500 KB
         * For simplicity, count changes the same as new pages
 * 100 billion searches per month
+* Robot.txt 규정 준수
+* Multi-thread or workers are needed.

 Exercise the use of more traditional systems - don't use existing systems such as [solr](http://lucene.apache.org/solr/) or [nutch](http://nutch.apache.org/).